ros2/ros2_documentation/source/Tutorials.rst

 Tutorials
 =========

+The tutorials are a collection of step-by-step instructions meant to steadily build skills in ROS 2.

+The best way to approach the tutorials is to walk through them for the first time in order, as they build off of each other and are not meant to be comprehensive documentation.

+For quick solutions to more specific questions, see the :ref:`Guides`.

 Beginner
 --------

-The beginner-level tutorials are a collection of step-by-step instructions meant to introduce newcomers to ROS 2.
-It starts with using the Commandline Interface (CLI) tools, then moves on to the C++ and Python client libraries.
-Please walk through the tutorials for the first time in order, they build off of each other and are not meant to be comprehensive documentation.

 Beginner: CLI Tools
 ^^^^^^^^^^^^^^^^^^^